Admin. Coach Chris Kjeldsen firstname.lastname@example.org 512-694-2180

 Alec Hudson - Coach Alec has been around the water from a young age, starting with summer league swimming in 2004.
 He has continued his swimming career throughout high school both as team captain at St. Dominic Savio and as a swimmer on several club teams including the Sailfish.
 His love for the team started when he met Coach Chris his freshman year of high school, where he experienced the special camaraderie between both the coaches and swimmers that makes it easy to love swimming.
 Now that he is a Coach, Alec is excited to share his knowledge of swimming and enjoys helping his swimmers reach their full potential.
 He aims to create a fun and encouraging environment to help swimmers achieve their goals while growing a lifelong love for the sport.

-Natalie Reysa - This will be my first summer coaching Marlins and I couldn’t be more excited!
+Natalie Reysa - This will be my second summer coaching Marlins and I couldn’t be more excited!
 I started swimming back when I was 7 years old and haven’t stopped since!
 I swam on the Marlins for 3 years and then was a volunteer coach last summer.
 I also swam for Sailfish and St. Dominic Savio all 4 years of high school.
 I currently swim for the club team at the University of Notre Dame, where I am pursuing majors in Political Science and Spanish and a minor in International Development.
 Swimming has been and continues to be a huge part of my life, both as a sport that I love and as a teacher of hard work, character, and many other life lessons.
 Marlins is truly a team like no other, and as a coach, I hope to continue that spirit and pass on some of the important life lessons I learned through swimming.
 My goal is to help swimmers truly enjoy the sport and all that comes with it, as part of the fun loving family that Marlins is!